Statistics onCross-border goods & services tradeon the island of Ireland

 Our Retail Monitor records the number of cars parked in central shopping car parks in the border areas of the island both North and South as an indicator of cross-border shopping activity.
 While there is some cross-border retail trade towards Ireland the majority stems from travel into Northern Ireland.

-The drop in retail footfall seen in Q1 2020 due to the pandemic continued into Q2 with cross-border shopping flows both North to South and South to North at 9%.
+The drop in retail footfall seen in Q1 & Q2 2020 due to the pandemic has changed with an uplift in cross-border shopping flows both ways in Q3.
+North to South shopping is at 13% (up from 9% in Q2) and South to North shopping up to 16% from 9%.